BogdanFoca/OOP-Projects/README.md

-# OOP Projects
+# OOP Project

-This repository contains a collection of projects that I have worked on in my Object Oriented Programming class.
-Each project is a separate folder with its own README file.
+This repository contains the project that I have worked on in my Object Oriented Programming class.

+It is split into 2 parts, the second one being a continuation of the first.

+Each part has each own README inside.